Display Accessibility Tools

 Other forms: PHY800 Form

-Starting Fall 2022, students taking PHY800 should fill out section A of the PHY800 planning and feedback form (link below) together with their PHY800 mentor at the beginning of the semester and section B at the end of the semester.
-The completed form should be sent electronically to the graduate program director and coordinator no later than the Monday of finals week in order for credits to be awarded for taking PHY800.
+Starting Fall 2022, students taking PHY800 should fill out section A of the PHY800 planning and feedback form (link below) with their mentor at the beginning of the semester, and complete section B at the end of the semester.
+The completed form, including mentor signature, should be sent electronically to both the graduate program directors and the graduate program coordinator no later than 4:00 pm on the Monday of finals week.